What does intelligence mean to you?

 So, which is right?

-The right way to think about intelligence
+A better way to think about intelligence

-Psychologists and cognitive scientists have studied these different ideas about intelligence for a long time.
+Psychologists and cognitive scientists have studied these different ideas for a long time.
 Early on, they mostly thought about intelligence as a fixed quantity of a person.
 Kind of like gravity for a planet.

 It may be partly what the early researchers wanted for psychology as a science.
 If they could measure people, and assign them a single hard number that doesn’t change, other scientists might take psychology more seriously.